 As little design as possible

-The application of the principles in the design process should be combined with knowledge about the contextual nature of design.
-Additionally, co-creation approaches in the design process will support the creation of a well-balanced brand design (Kotler et al. 2021a).
+Application of these principles in the design process should be combined with knowledge about the contextual nature of design.
+Additionally, co-creation approaches in the design process will support the creation of a well-balanced brand design (Kotler et al., 2021a).

-Also beneficial to the design of a brand is a brand style guide which summarizes the design standards for the whole company and supports a standardized consistent brand look.
-It supports the company’s designers, marketers and developers and is their key working framework with the aim of a more cohesive brand look.
+A brand style guide summarizes the design standards of the whole company and supports a standardized consistent brand look.
+It supports the company’s designers, marketers, and developers, providing them with a clear framework within which to work and aim for a more cohesive brand look.
 This will strengthen the brand and its awareness and consistency to positively influence brand trust in the long run.
-In situations of a redesign, also the style guide of the brand should be renewed and communicated internally.
-Some large global brands even communicate their style guide transparently to the public (Modicum 2016).
+In redesign situations, the style guide of the brand should also be renewed and communicated internally.
+Some large global brands even communicate their style guide transparently to the public (Modicum, 2016).

 Self-Check Questions

-Please name 3 from the 10 iconic ten principles of good design by designer Dieter Rams:
+Please name three of the ten iconic principles of good design by designer Dieter Rams:

 Innovative